Why Music @ Memorial?

 Minimum admission requirements

-- MMus – Bachelor's degree (minimum second class) in Music; successful performance audition in candidate’s principal area of applied study; (entrance auditions held in late February or early March)
+- MMus – Bachelor's degree (minimum second class) in Music; successful performance audition in candidate’s principal area of applied study; (entrance auditions held in late February and early March)

 MMus: 2 years

-December 15 for Fall admission (entrance auditions in March)
+December 15 for Fall admission (entrance auditions in late February and early March)

 Tuition (NL students):